Risingson/eveeyedocs/docs/ui/settings.md

 ## General
 #### User Interface scale
 Use + and - to scale the entire UI.
 In browsers you can use its native zoom aswell.
-#### Download Data over WiFi only (mobile app only)
+#### Download Data over WiFi only
 This will load api data only if you are on wlan to save on data volume.
+This setting is available within mobile apps only.
 #### Suppress Data Update Notifications
 This toggles notifications appearing on the bottom of the app when new data was loaded.
 #### Doubleclick/tap Mode